-I’ve really started to like chilli flakes.
+I enjoy using chilli flakes in recipes.
 There are so many health benefits to these little red flakes that it would be silly not to use them.
 Some research has suggested that red chilli flakes and other peppers help stimulate metabolism and prevent fat storage although I’m not sure about the quantities that need to be consumed but it’s a good start.
 They’re also helpful to diabetics and can help ease congestion and boost immunity.
 Mostly, they’re a great way to bring out taste and can replace salt in a dish altogether.
 This dish is all about the lovely kick from the chilli and ginger and with a side of colourful vegetables, it’s health on a plate.

 - 150g broccoli florets